VideoAlligator/video-search-frontend/README.md

 If you are using VS Code, please install `Prettier` and `ESLint` extenstions.
 It's necessary for automated lint and code style.

+Change the local env variable in `.env` file to local/cloud database.
+Copy `.env.example` to your own `.env`.
+To test with local API, `REACT_APP_API_BASE` is `http://localhost:8080`.
+To use the production environment API, just change it to `https://video-segment-search-api.herokuapp.com/`.

 # Setup

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).